Gianuzzi/AstroBould/README.md

 # AstroBould

-**AstroBould** is a code designed to integrate particles that gravitationally interact with an asteroid featuring mass anomalies.
+**AstroBould** is a code designed to integrate particles that gravitationally interact with an asteroid featuring mass anomalies or a central tri-axial ellipsoid.

 The initial configuration and integration parameters can be set in the file: [config.ini](./config.ini)

-If this file is not used, the default parameters are those defined in [main.F90](./src/main.F90), between lines [39 and 157](./src/main.F90#L39-L157).
+If this file is not used, the default parameters are those defined in [main.F90](./src/main.F90), between lines [39 and 165](./src/main.F90#L39-L165).

 ---